 Jim Megargee is a photographer, printmaker and co-owner of MV Labs in Manhattan.
 He has printed for such renowned artists as Gordon Parks, James Nachtwey, Annie Leibovitz, Steve Klein and Antonin Kratochvil.
 A former professor at Rochester Institute of Technology, Jim has taught workshops in printing throughout Europe and the U.S. One of the most respected black and white printers working today, Jim is a master in interpreting a negative and showing how different elements can contribute to a perfectly expressive final print.

-Includes an updated DVD copy of Jim Megargee’s book: The Fine Print
+Updated DVD or PDF copy of Jim Megargee’s book: The Fine Print : From Negative to Print

 The goal of this two-day workshop is to give students the tools and techniques necessary to gain exacting control over their black-and-white negatives and prints.
 The workshop will begin by introducing students to a variety of negative exposure and development methods, including the Zone System.
 The workshop can accommodate each student’s style of working and subject matter.
 Various film and developer combinations will be demonstrated and explored, including